Sunnyside (American TV series): Development

 On January 28, 2019, it was announced that NBC had given the production a pilot order.
 The pilot was written by Kal Penn who executive produces alongside Matt Murray, Michael Schur, David Miner and Dan Spilo.
 Production companies involved with the pilot include 3 Arts Entertainment and Universal Television.
 In March 2019, the pilot project was titled Sunnyside.
 On May 6, 2019, it was announced that the production had been given a series order, together with Bluff City Law.
 A day after that, it was announced that the series would premiere in the fall of 2019 and air on Thursday night entry in the 2019–2020 television season at 9:30 p.m.
 The series made its debut on September 26, 2019.
+While a few exterior scenes were filmed in the neighborhood in Queens, the series was primarily filmed in California at Universal Studios Hollywood.

 Casting

 In March 2019, it was announced that seven co-leads opposite Kal Penn, including Kiran Deol, Moses Storm, Diana Maria Riva, Samba Schutte, Poppy Liu, Joel Kim Booster and Tudor Petrut had been cast in the pilot's lead roles.